xerus-lang/website/squirrel/bytecode/opcodes/structs.md

 I'm beginning to think that S-expressions would be better enhanced with named parameters.
 Something like: `new-slot(self: r0, key: r1, value: r2, target: r3)`, but then that's almost a complete language in itself, which means it needs a custom non-S-expr parser.
 Meh.

+It turns out that Clojure supports named (and positional) arguments in S-expressions:

+    (the-func pos1 pos2 :name1 val1 :name2 val2)

 ## `_OP_DELETE = 0x0C` - delete a key from a table, class or instance

 ...or a UserData (??)